Syntactic complexity of bifix-free languages: Upper bound on the syntactic complexity of bifix-free languages

 Since the orbits from Properties~(b) of the transformations of Subcase~2.4.1, Subcase~2.4.3, and Subcase~2.4.4 contain $n-1$, by Lemma~\ref{lem:orbits} they are different from $s$.

 \textit{Internal injectivity}: Let $\e{t}$ be any transformation that fits in this subcase and results in the same $s$.
 By Lemma~\ref{lem:orbits}, the orbits from Properties~(b) for both $t$ and $\e{t}$ must be the same, so we obtain that $xt^\ell = \e{x}\e{t}^{\e{\ell}}$.
 If $t \neq \e{t}$, then by~(b) $p \neq \e{p}$, and also $p\e{t} = \e{p}t = xt^\ell$, as otherwise $t$ and $\e{t}$ would not result in the same $s$.
-Then, $\{\e{p},xt^\ell\}$ is a colliding pair because of $\e{t}$.
+Then, $\{\e{p},xt^\ell\}$ is a~colliding pair because of $\e{t}$.
 But $\e{p}t = (xt^{\ell})t = xt^\ell$, so this colliding pair is focused by $t$.
 Hence, it must be that $t = \e{t}$.

-\textbf{Case 2.5}: $t$ does not fit in any of the previous cases.\\ First we observe that there exists exactly one fixed point $f \neq n-1$, and every state $q \in Q \setminus \{0,f\}$ is mapped either to $n-2$ or $n-1$: All transformations with a cycle or with $p t \neq n-1$ are covered in Case~2.1 and~2.2.
-Furthermore, if there are also no states $x$ such that $x,xt \not\in \{p,n-1,n-2\}$, then every state $q\in Q\setminus \{0\}$ must either be a fixed point or must be mapped to $n-2$ or $n-1$.
-If there are at least 2 fixed points, $t$ is covered by Case~2.3, and if there is no fixed point, then $t \in \Wbf(n)$ (transformation of type~3 from Remark~\ref{rem:Wbf_transformations}) and so falls into Supercase~1.
+\textbf{Case 2.5}: $t$ does not fit in any of the previous cases.\\ First we observe that there exists exactly one fixed point $f \neq n-1$, and every state $q \in Q \setminus \{0,f\}$ is mapped either to $n-2$ or to $n-1$: All transformations that fit in Supercase~2 and have a~cycle or with $p t \neq n-1$ are covered in Case~2.1 or~2.2.
+If there are two fixed points of in-degree $1$ then $t$ is covered in Case~2.3.
+If there is a~state $x \in Q\setminus \{0\}$ such that $xt \notin \{x,n-2,n-1\}$, then, since there are no cycles, there exists such a~state of in-degree $0$, thus $t$ is covered in Case~2.5.
+Hence, every state $q\in Q\setminus \{0\}$ must either be a~fixed point or be mapped to $n-2$ or $n-1$, and there can be at most one fixed point.
+If there is no fixed point, then $t \in \Wbf(n)$ (transformation of Type~3) and so it falls into Supercase~1.